 - Personal Care brands offer parents a trusted partner in caring for their families and deliver confidence, protection and discretion to adults through a wide variety of innovative solutions and products such as disposable diapers, training and youth pants, swimpants, baby wipes, feminine and incontinence care products, and other related products.
-Products in this segment are sold under the Huggies, Pull-Ups, Little Swimmers, GoodNites, Kotex, Depend, Plenitud, Poise and other brand names. - Consumer Tissue offers a wide variety of innovative solutions and trusted brands that touch and improve people's lives every day.
-Products in this segment include facial and bathroom tissue, paper towels, napkins and related products, and are sold under the Kleenex, Scott, Cottonelle, Viva, Andrex, Scottex, Hakle, Page and other brand names. - K-C Professional helps transform workplaces for employees and patrons, making them healthier, safer and more productive, through a range of solutions and supporting products such as apparel, wipers, soaps, sanitizers, tissues and towels.
-Key brands in this segment include Kleenex, Scott, WypAll, Kimtech and Jackson Safety.

-• Health Care provides essentials that help restore patients to better health and improve the quality of patients' lives.
+Products in this segment are sold under the Huggies, Pull-Ups, Little Swimmers, GoodNites, DryNites, Kotex, U by Kotex, Intimus, Depend, Plenitud, Poise and other brand names. - Consumer Tissue offers a wide variety of innovative solutions and trusted brands that touch and improve people's lives every day.
+Products in this segment include facial and bathroom tissue, paper towels, napkins and related products, and are sold under the Kleenex, Scott, Cottonelle, Viva, Andrex, Scottex.
+Neve and other brand names. - K-C Professional helps transform workplaces for employees and patrons, making them healthier, safer and more productive, through a range of solutions and supporting products such as apparel, wipers, soaps, sanitizers, tissue and towels.
+Key brands in this segment include Kleenex, Scott, WypAll, Kimtech and Jackson Safety. - Health Care provides essentials that help restore patients to better health and improve the quality of patients' lives.
 This segment offers surgical and infection prevention products for the operating room, and a portfolio of innovative medical devices focused on pain management, respiratory and digestive health.
 This business is a global leader in education to prevent healthcare-associated infections.
 Products are sold primarily under the Kimberly-Clark and ON-Q brand names.
+As described in Note 2, our Board of Directors has authorized management to pursue a potential tax-free spin-off of our health care business, with a current target to complete the spin-off by the end of the third quarter of 2014.

-Net sales to Wal-Mart Stores, Inc. were approximately 12 percent in 2012 and 2011, and 13 percent in 2010.
+Net sales to Wal-Mart Stores, Inc. were approximately 12 percent in 2013, 2012 and 2011.

-Information concerning consolidated operations by business segment and geographic area, as well as data for equity companies, is presented in the following tables:
+Information concerning consolidated operations by business segment is presented in the following tables: